megaease/easeprobe/README.md

     # check the command output, if does not contain the PONG, mark the status down
     contain : "PONG"

-  # Run Zookeeper command `stat` to check the zookeper status
+  # Run Zookeeper command `stat` to check the zookeeper status
   - name: Zookeeper (Local)
     cmd: "/bin/sh"
     args: